 Malaysia: Stocks end the day higher

-Malaysian shares closed higher on Thursday with the Kuala Lumpur Composite Index gaining 1.49 points 1,666.51.
+Malaysian shares closed higher on Monday with the Kuala Lumpur Composite Index gaining 6.42 points to 1,671.31.

 Sign up for BT Newsletters